 Oxford Teaching Awards are given either to individuals or to teams as a public acknowledgement of excellence in teaching and learning.
 There are two main types of award: personal awards, and grants to fund projects aimed at improving teaching and learning.
 A well-considered project proposal is seen as evidence of commitment to teaching excellence.
 We have collected together some examples of projects that have been supported in previous years: the amounts made available for projects have varied between £1k and £5k, and potential applicants are asked to seek further advice from their divisions.

-Awards are offered not only to teachers but also to other staff (for instance administrative and technical staff, and librarians) who work to support teaching: please see the details for the individual schemes.
+Awards may be made not only to teachers but also to other staff (for instance administrative and technical staff, and librarians) who work to support teaching: please see the details for the individual schemes.

 This years’ awards will be presented by the Vice-Chancellor at a reception during Michaelmas Term to which winners and their guests will be invited.
 Winners of the student-nominated awards will also be invited to take part in this ceremony.